Pre-Raphaelite Brotherhood: Later developments and influence

 Pre-Raphaelitism had a significant impact in Scotland and on Scottish artists.
 The figure in Scottish art most associated with the Pre-Raphaelites was the Aberdeen-born William Dyce (1806–1864).
 Dyce befriended the young Pre-Raphaelites in London and introduced their work to Ruskin.
 His later work was Pre-Raphaelite in its spirituality, as can be seen in his The Man of Sorrows and David in the Wilderness (both 1860), which contain a Pre-Raphaelite attention to detail.
 Joseph Noel Paton (1821–1901) studied at the Royal Academy schools in London, where he became a friend of Millais and he subsequently followed him into Pre-Raphaelitism, producing pictures that stressed detail and melodrama such as The Bludie Tryst (1855).
 His later paintings, like those of Millais, have been criticised for descending into popular sentimentality.

 Also influenced by Millais was James Archer (1823–1904), whose work includes Summertime, Gloucestershire (1860) and who from 1861 began a series of Arthurian-based paintings including La Morte d'Arthur and Sir Lancelot and Queen Guinevere.

-Pre-Raphaelism also inspired painters like Lawrence Alma-Tadema.
+Pre-Raphaelitism also inspired painters like Lawrence Alma-Tadema.
 The movement influenced many later British artists into the 20th century.

 Rossetti came to be seen as a precursor of the wider European Symbolist movement.
 There is evidence to suggest that a number of paintings by the German artist Paula Modersohn-Becker were influenced by Rossetti.

 Birmingham Museum & Art Gallery has a world-renowned collection of works by Burne-Jones and the Pre-Raphaelites that, some claim, strongly influenced the young J. R. R. Tolkien, who wrote The Hobbit and The Lord of the Rings, with influences taken from the same mythological scenes portrayed by the Pre-Raphaelites.
 Tolkien considered his own group of school friends and artistic associates, the so-called TCBS, as a group in the vein of the Pre-Raphaelites.